The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 A home equity loan allows you to tap the equity in a property to obtain a one-time lump sum you can use for any purpose.
-You might be able to get a home equity loan on a rental property, although the process can be more challenging, and you could spend more with a higher interest rate.
+Most homeowners take out these loans on their primary residences.
+But can you get a home equity loan on an investment or rental property?

 Can you get a home equity loan on rental property?

-The short answer: Yes, it’s possible to get a home equity loan on an investment or rental home.
-It’s also possible to use a home equity loan to help purchase this type of property.
+The short answer: Yes, it’s possible to get a home equity loan on a rental property/investment property.
+Under certain circumstances.

 Requirements for a home equity loan on investment property

-The requirements for a home equity loan on an investment or rental property vary by lender.
+The requirements for home equity loans for investment properties and rentals vary by lender.
+But they tend to be tougher than loans securitized by residences.
 In general, you can expect to need:

 - Minimum credit score: 700 or higher